sunbeam-labs/sunbeam/docs/usage.rst

-Alignment files (in BAM format) to each target genome are contained in subfolders named for the genome.
+Alignment files (in BAM format) to each target genome are contained in subfolders named for the genome, such as 'genome1'.

 Quality control
 ---------------

 .. code-block:: shell

    	└── qc
-	    ├── cutadapt
+	    ├── cleaned
 	    ├── decontam
 	    ├── log
 	    │   ├── decontam
+	    │   ├── cutadapt
 	    │   └── trimmomatic
-	    ├── paired
-	    └── unpaired
+	    └── reports

-This folder contains the quality-controlled reads in ``paired`` (and those where one mate-pair didn't survive qc in ``unpaired``).
-The ``decontam`` folder contains the reads with all host/contaminant genomes removed.
+This   folder   contains  the   trimmed,   low-complexity   filtered  reads   in ``cleaned``.
+The ``decontam`` folder contains the cleaned reads that did not map to any contaminant or host genomes.
+In general, most downstream steps should reference the ``decontam`` reads.

 .. _troubleshooting:
 Troubleshooting